parsonsmatt/command-pattern/1-intro.md

 Code that's easy to test tends to be easy to modify, update, reuse, and verify.
 It is like a finger pointing at the moon of good software: don't look at the tests, look at the good software!
-You don't have to write tests to write good code.
+You don't have to write tests to write good code, and just because you wrote tests doesn't mean your code is nice.